 Update your family’s disaster plan.
 This is a good time to go over your family evacuation plan in case of a fire, hurricane, earthquake, or other event.
 Make sure you have disaster supplies on hand as well as a plan to contact each other if you aren’t together when disaster strikes.

-For more detailed tips on getting ready for a disaster, check out my Emergency Preparedness videos on YouTube:
+For more detailed tips on getting ready for a disaster, check out my Emergency Preparedness videos:

 Get 21% OFF with code TANA21 - for all Brain Warriors!